vpsx/paolocator/MAGNETS.md

 And those are the tilt-compensated x and y magnetometer values!
 As stated before, you take `atan2(y, x)` to get a heading within `(-π, π]`, and then you add 2π to the negative values and probably convert to degrees.

 Now you can take six random numbers about magnetic flux and gravity, and turn them into a compass heading! :tada:

+### Except that it's all futile anyway?????

+Because of hard and soft iron distortions--see [here](https://www.vectornav.com/support/library/magnetometer).
+See [here](https://www.vectornav.com/support/library/calibration#magnetometer) to learn about calibrating with Helmholtz coils, but it's a tad expensive.
+And [here](https://www.fierceelectronics.com/components/compensating-for-tilt-hard-iron-and-soft-iron-effects) is another resource on the subject.

+Maybe you could try a [two-point calibration](https://learn.adafruit.com/calibrating-sensors/two-point-calibration), but you'd still need a reference magnetometer to give you raw readings (not a heading), and then the calibration would immediately become obsolete once you moved from your original spot.